Doubly Fair Parity Games: Reduction to Games without Fairness

-In this section, we show how fair parity games can be reduced to parity games without fairness constraints.
-We show that there is a linear reduction to parity games in the case that $\alpha$ is a parity objective and $\beta=\top$ or $\beta=\bot$; for the case that $\beta$ is a non-trivial parity objective, we show that there still is a quadratic reduction.
-Our reductions work by replacing each fair node in the fair game with a 3-step parity gadget.
-This construction is inspired by the work of Chatterjee et. al.~\cite{CJH03} where the qualitative analysis of stochastic parity games is reduced to solving parity games.
+In this section, we show how fair B\"uchi and parity games can be reduced to games without fairness constraints.
+Our reductions work by systematically replacing each fair node in the fair game with a 3-step gadget, transforming the fair game into an equivalent standard parity game.

-We give the formal reduction for fair parity/$\bot$ games in~\cref{subsection:reductionparitybot} and extend it to fair parity/parity games in~\cref{subsection:reductionparityparity}.
-The appendix (\cref{section:reductionbuchi}) contains a discussion of the reduction for a restricted case of fair parity/$\bot$ games (fair B\"uchi/$\bot$ games), which can serve as a hand-holding introduction to the next section.
+We establish reductions with linear blow-up for fair $\alpha/\beta$ games when $\alpha$ is parity and $\beta \in \{\top, \bot\}$, and a reduction with quadratic blow-up for fair parity/parity games where both objectives are non-trivial.
+Our gadget constructions are inspired by the gadget-based approach of Chatterjee et al.~\cite{CJH03} for stochastic parity games.

+Section~\ref{subsection:reductionbuchi} provides an intuitive presentation via fair Büchi/$\bot$ games, building understanding of the gadget construction with minimal technical complexity.
+Section~\ref{sec:alternative-gadgets} presents alternative gadget variants and their implications.
+Section~\ref{subsection:reductionparitybot} gives the formal reduction for fair parity/$\bot$ games.
+Section~\ref{subsection:reductionparityparity} extends to fair parity/parity games, where memory is required to track objective interactions, yielding a reduction with quadratic increase of game arena size.